equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

-On the issue of the Bondi Pavillion redevelopment, Councillor Dominic Wy Kanak moved that a detailed breakdown of the costing and a feasibility study of the project be released.
+On the issue of the Bondi Pavillion redevelopment, Councillor Dominic Wy Kanak moved that a detailed breakdown of the costing and a completed feasibility study of the project be released.
 In a major redevelopment of one of the area’s most significant built assets, wouldn’t you expect that this kind of detail of the plan would be available already?